joshgrib/course-scheduler/README.md

 Tha annoying part is when one class is offered at 4 different times, one is only offered at one time, 2 others ones have 2 sessions, and they all meet a few times a week at different times.
 Oh yeah and a few need recitations too.
 And on top of all that there's no way I want 8am classes.

 ##Approach
 So using [the scheduler API](https://www.thegreatco.com/projects/scheduler-api/), which I'm surprised is documented as well as it is for anyone to use, you can request the xml for any semester.
-The problem is I know pretty much nothing about using xml, much less getting nested data from it and how to figure out all the schedules.

-None-the-less I'm going to try it out.
-I just dumped the ~6000 lines of xml for fall 2015 into Sublime Text 2, then narrowed it down to the ~60 lines I need that have the all possible sessions for the classes I'm taking in the fall.
-Theres 23 course sections available to fill 6 classes.
-A few are only offered at one time, a few have recitations, and a few meet at different times on different days, so it's definitely quite a bit of a challenge.
-This is in my2015f.xml
+I take the xml and a list of courses and pull out the info I need, and turn it into a big nested dictionary.
+Then I go through all the courses and sections, find all possible combinations, and check for conflicts.
+Any schedules with no conflicts are put into a new dictionary, and sent through flask to make the HTML to display them for the user.

+###Python libraries
+####flask
+The web app framework I'm using to make the program run online and keep everything organized.
+It was annoying to learn but it was worth refactoring everything.
+Its much easier when everything is working the way it's supposed to
+####xml.etree.ElementTree
+For XML parsing.
+This library turn XML data into nested dictionaries.
+Then I can go through, edit them, and pull out what I need
+####re
+Regex
+####itertools
+For finding all possible combinations, then they are narrowed down if by conflicts
+####urllib
+Gets the XML data from the API using the url
+####pickle
+Read/write local files